RiyazPatwegar/Aspire-Loan-App/README.md

 http://127.0.0.1:8000/api/v1/customer-loan/apply

+Features :

+    - Customer can apply one loan application at a time and not multiple loan application.

 2) Admin Can View Loan Applications

 http://127.0.0.1:8000/api/v1/admin/getLoanApplications

+Features :

+    - Admin can view all loan applications.

 3) Admin Approve Loan

 http://127.0.0.1:8000/api/v1/admin/approveLoan

+Features :

+    - Admin can approve loan

+    - Once loan get approved by Admin, Weekly repayment (EMI) get scheduled depends upon specified terms.

 4) Customer Check View Policy and get Loan Details

 http://127.0.0.1:8000/api/v1/customer-loan/getLoanStatus

+Features :

+    - Customer can only view loan and schedule details against it.

 5) Customer Payment against Schedule

 http://127.0.0.1:8000/api/v1/payment/payNow

+Features :

+    - Customer can not pay before loan approval from admin.

+    - Customer should not pay less than scheduled amount.

+    - Customer can pay more than scheduled amount.
+If customer pay more than scheduled amount, remaining amount will devide into rest of repayment schedule.

+    - Customer can pay whole amount on first scheduled payment date also.
+In this case status for rest of schedule payment date will be 'NILL'.
+And loan status will becaome 'PAID';

 # Postman Collection